-A range of Help to Buy home ownership schemes are available in England, but there are some restrictions and rules for applying.
-Here we will provide an overview of the different Help to Buy schemes out there and explain how they could work for you.
+A range of Help to Buy home ownership schemes are available in England, but there are some restrictions and rules for applying, and some schemes that were active may no longer be open.
+Here we provide an update of the different Help to Buy schemes and explain how they could work for you.

-Who is eligible for a Help to Buy ISA?
+What is a Help to Buy ISA?

 - You can use Shared Ownership it you have a household income of £80,000 a year outside London or £90,000 within London

 - Your share of the property can be between 25% and 75% of the property’s value